-TRIP: Willow Planting at Strawberry
+TRIP: Willow Planting at Strawberry River

-DATE: May 7 & 8, 2021
+DATE: May 7-8, 2021

-LOCAL COMMUNITY STORY: National, State, and Local Fishers, Hunters and Conservationists Work Together Planting Willows at Strawberry.
-Bonneville fly fishers (BFF) joined forces with High Country Fly Fishers (HCFF) Park City, Utah’s Division of Wildlife Resources) (UDWR) and the US Forest Service (USFS) to plant 1100 willows along the Strawberry River headwaters north of US Hwy 40.
-The goal is to rehabilitate the river so that it will maintain adequate water flow in the late summer to allow the newly hatched, wild and native Bonneville Cutthroat trout to make their way from the spring spawning grounds to Strawberry Reservoir in the fall.
+LOCAL COMMUNITY STORY: “National, State, and Local Fishers, Hunters, and Conservationists Work Together Planting Willows at Strawberry”.
+Bonneville Fly Fishers (BFF) joined forces with High Country Fly Fishers (HCFF) of Park City, Utah’s Division of Wildlife Resources (UDWR), and the US Forest Service (USFS) to plant 1100 willows along the Strawberry River headwaters north of US Hwy 40.
+The goal was to rehabilitate the river so that it will maintain adequate water flow in the late summer to allow the newly hatched, wild, and native Bonneville Cutthroat trout to make their way from the spring spawning grounds to Strawberry Reservoir in the fall.

-For a bird’s eye view of the planting area and an inspiring video of this worthwhile work done by volunteers, see the video:
+For a bird’s eye view of the planting area and an inspiring video of this worthwhile work done by volunteers, see the following video:

 https://youtu.be/exaG0hBOg3c (copy and paste address into your browser)

-Many thanks to the BFF volunteers who helped with the planting and a special thanks to Pappy Blevins who helped hugely with Friday’s lunch delivery.
+Many thanks to the BFF volunteers who helped with the planting, and a special thanks to Pappy Blevins who helped hugely with Friday’s lunch delivery.

-Jayne G, HCFF Conservation Committee Chair Pat R and Bruce P, Embrace A Stream 2021 Co-Chairs
+Jayne G, HCFF Conservation Committee Chair; Pat R and Bruce P, Embrace A Stream 2021 Co-Chairs